 H-1B Visa Dermatopathologist Jobs

-Dermatopathologist roles qualify as H-1B specialty occupations under USCIS guidelines, requiring a medical degree plus fellowship training in dermatopathology.
-Academic medical centers, large health systems, and independent pathology groups regularly sponsor H-1B petitions for this subspecialty, which faces a persistent national shortage of qualified physicians.
+Dermatopathologist roles qualify as H-1B visa specialty occupations under USCIS guidelines, requiring a medical degree plus fellowship training in dermatopathology.
+Academic medical centers, large health systems, and independent pathology groups regularly sponsor H-1B visa petitions for this subspecialty, which faces a persistent national shortage of qualified physicians.

-Showing 5 of 12+ Dermatopathologist jobs
+Showing 5 of 13+ Dermatopathologist jobs

-See all Dermatopathologist jobs
+See all Dermatopathologist Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Dermatopathologist roles.